Kyle Andrews: Career

 Andrews has released albums on Portland's Badman Recording Co. as well as his own Elephant Lady Records imprint.

 His 2010 song "You Always Make Me Smile" (co-written with friend Neil Mason) was featured in a worldwide Holiday Inn ad.
-The music video for the song was filmed in Utah during an attempt to break the Guinness World Record for the largest water balloon fight and went viral.
+Andrews worked with students from the BYU AdLab and ad agency McCann Erickson to concept a music video for the song.
+The resulting music video was filmed in Provo, Utah, featuring Andrews singing in the middle of an attempt to break the Guinness World Record for the largest water balloon fight with 3927 participants and 120,021 water balloons.
+The video went viral.

 His interactive video for "Sushi" (directed by Dennis Liu) was made from 1.4 million tiles, and thousands of unique YouTube video stills.
 In 2010 it was shortlisted for the Guggenheim's YouTube Play Exhibit.

 His music has been used in other TV shows and commercials, including a worldwide television ad for Dell ("We Were Colors") and a national television ad for Doritos ("Bombs Away").
 "You Always Make Me Smile" also appeared in an episode of ABC's Grey's Anatomy.

 Although Kyle performs as a first-name/last-name artist, and self-recorded the majority of his discography, he plays live with a full band.

 Andrews' fifth album, Robot Learn Love, was released August 16, 2011.